Tool Stack

 A lean tool stack works best when each tool has a clear job and the business knows what action should follow the report.
 The safest way to protect CTR while increasing impressions is to answer adjacent questions clearly enough that Google can test the page for more intents without changing what the business actually offers.

-The free tools worth using first
+What free SEO tools are worth using first?

 • Google Search Console for query and indexing data

-• PageSpeed Insights for performance diagnostics
+• PageSpeed Insights for Core Web Vitals diagnostics

 • Google Business Profile insights for local presence checks